 What kinds of programs and mental health awareness initiatives does the university offer students?

 We do offer individual and group therapy to all students, through self-referral, going to the SMHS website or references by professors, academic advisors, friends and community members.
 We’ve recently expanded our services to better serve and support victims of sexual harassment and violence—we wish to encourage individuals to keep an open mind to welcome others.

 We are very closely working with Student Accessibility Services (SAS); we refer and often have mutual clients and a circle of care.
 From this circle, each of our teams can provide more comprehensive care, which can make students have more solutions catered to their needs.
 We also work with other student services such as Career Counselling and International Education.

-We also work with the Student Learning Centre (SLC) to build and develop skill-building workshops to combat procrastination and test anxiety, as well as make them aware of resources available that SLC provides.
+We also work with the Student Learning Centre (SLC) to build and develop skill-building workshops to combat procrastination and test anxiety, as well as make students aware of resources available that SLC provides.

-We also maintain relationships with clubs and associations on campus, such as Healthy Me at UOIT and the Student Mental Health Advisory Committee.
+We also maintain relationships with clubs and associations on campus, such as the Student Mental Health Advisory Committee.
 Working with student organizations helps to bring about student awareness, peer mentoring and managing the Student Mental Health blog.

-And finally, one key initiative that is meant to inspire positively change culture across faculty staff and students to build and maintain a safer campus to ensure students to have social, personal and academic success is Campus Connected.
-This campaign seeks to identify and let others know people who can be able to help (with the buttons and stickers place on our university-branded backpacks and laptops, as pictured below).
-We're concerned that we have too many lonely students that are surrounded by strangers; there is no reason for it, and that is why we need to be more attentive to those who feel left out.
+And finally, one key initiative that is meant to inspire a positive change culture across faculty, staff and students and to build and maintain a safer campus to ensure students to have social, personal and academic success is Campus Connected.
+This campaign seeks to identify and let others know people who can be able to help (with the buttons and stickers placed on our university-branded backpacks and laptops, as pictured below).
+We're concerned that we have too many lonely students that are surround ed by strangers; there is no reason for it, and that is why we need to be more attentive to those who feel left out.

 What can you do during your day to help ride and navigate through the 'waves' that you face?